aboutcode-org/scancode-workbench/README.md

 ## Support

-If you have a question, a suggestion or find a bug, enter an issue.
+If you have any question, a suggestion or any bug, enter your issue at:

 [![Gitter chat](https://badges.gitter.im/aboutcode-org/gitter.png)](https://gitter.im/aboutcode-org/discuss)

-For questions and chats, you can join the Gitter channel at https://gitter.im/aboutcode-org/discuss
+To chat with the community, you can join the Gitter channel at https://gitter.im/aboutcode-org/discuss